-Actuarial valuation date June 30, 2017 Actuarial cost method Entry age normal Amortization method Level percentage pay Amortization period Solved for based on statutory rates Asset valuation method 4 year smoothed market value Actuarial assumptions: - Investment rate of return 7.25% annual rate, net of investment expense - Projected benefit payment 100 years - Payroll growth 3.00% - Projected salary increases 3.25% to 13.50% annual rate - Includes inflation at 2.50% and 2.75% for all other years - Mortality assumption The mortality assumptions are based on the RPH- 2014 Blue Collar mortality table with female ages set forward one year.
+Actuarial valuation date June 30, 2018 Actuarial cost method Entry age normal Amortization period Level Percentage of Pay Asset valuation method Solved for based on statutory rates Actuarial assumptions: - Investment rate of return 7.25% annual rate, net of investment expense - Projected benefit payment 100 years - Payroll growth 3.00% - Projected salary increases 3.25% to 13.50% annual rate - Includes inflation at 2.50% and 2.75% for all other years - Mortality assumption The mortality assumptions are based on the RPH- 2014 Blue Collar mortality table with female ages set forward one year.
 Future improvement in mortality rates is assumed using 60% of the MP- 2017 projection scale generationally.
-For non- public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety groups. - Experience study dates July 1, 2008 to June 30, 2017 (demographic) and July 1, 2010 to June 20, 2018 (economic)
+For non- public safety groups, 25% of in-service deaths are assumed to be duty related and 35% are assumed to be duty-related for public safety groups. - Experience study dates July 1, 2008 to June 30, 2017 (demographic) and July 1, 2013 through June 20, 2017 (economic)

-The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2017.
-The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2018.
-These assumptions were adopted by the Board and used in the June 30, 2017 actuarial valuation.
+The total pension liability, net pension liability, and certain sensitivity information are based on an actuarial valuation performed as of June 30, 2018.
+The total pension liability was rolled-forward from the valuation date to the plan year ended June 30, 2019.
+These assumptions were adopted by the Board and used in the June 30, 2018 actuarial valuation.